Edit Blog Post

 which is anchored nearby as a museum ship since 1973.

-In the harbour was several grand ships like our own M/S Cinderella
+In the harbor was several grand ships like our own M/S Cinderella

 at anchor and I was very excited at it all since I was a big maritime lover back then.
 There was